dexhunter/TP_solutions/README.md

 メリークリスマス!
 Hyvää joulua!
 Merry Christmas! xmas.py is for celebrating in spite of its ugliness Even using a same idea to implement, the result could be dramatically different, see ex10_11.py

+### _30/12/2016_
+I was reviewing all the materials recently but figure out it's better to finish all the exercise before the exams.
+So here we are.